-The Company is exposed to credit risk if a counterparty to a financial instrument is unable to pay, in full, amounts when due.
-The Company's credit risk is in relation to a loan owed by another Group subsidiary.
+The Company is exposed to credit risk if a counterparty to a financial instrument is unable to pay, in full, amounts when contractually due.
+The Company's credit risk is principally in relation to a loan owed by the Company's immediate parent.
 As the Group's working capital is monitored on a group-wide basis, the risk of default is considered minimal, although an expected credit loss allowance has been recognised on the loan as a result of a review of the expected timing of its recoverability.